scarygliders/Polkit-Explorer/README.md

 This utility is intended to give you an insight into how your system is configured by default.

-Written in Python using the QT4 library.
+Written in Python using the QT5 library.

 Requires
 --------
-    python
+    python2
-    python-qt
+    python2-qt5
-    python-lxml
+    python2-lxml
     Qt libraries

 Running